 Hiring the right employee for your business is just as challenging as it is important.
 A successful employment relationship will have a positive impact on your mind-set and your overall working environment.
 The time and effort you put into the hiring process will be paid back to you in employee productivity (with interest!) should you choose the right person for the job.
 As well as enhancing employee morale, you will find yourself pushing for those more challenging goals with someone who is capable and willing to stretch themselves.
-On the other hand, hiring the wrong person is expensive and time-consuming.
+On the other hand, hiring idiots is expensive and time-consuming.
 It’s best to get it right first time!

 So what’s the magic formula?